bournecreative/CSVParser/README.md

 - [x] organize express into seperate routes
 - [x] incorporate scss for styling and config index.html to work with static assets served from server
 - [x] parse CSV data into UI
-- [ ] Build modern UI that is responsive and clear
+- [wip] Build modern UI that is responsive and clear
 - [ ] config nodemon so all working files reflect changes during development